 (4) Deobligated Funds--The funds released by the Development Owner or recovered by the Department canceling a Contract or award involving some or all of a contractual financial obligation between the Department, and a Development Owner or Applicant.

-(5) Federal Affordability Period--The period commencing on the date of Construction Completion and ending on the date which is the required number of years as defined by the federal program from the date of Construction Completion.
+(5) Federal Affordability Period--The period commencing on the later of the date after Construction Completion and after all Direct Loan funds have been disbursed for the project, or the date of Project Completion as defined in 24 CFR §92.2 or §93.3, as applicable, and ending on the date which is the required number of years as defined by the federal program.

 (6) HOME Match-Eligible Unit--A Unit in the Development that is not assisted with HOME Program funds, but would qualify as eligible for Match under 24 CFR Part 92.
 Unless otherwise identified by the provisions in the Notice of Funding Availability (NOFA), TCAP Repayment Funds (TCAP RF) and matching contribution on NSP and NHTF Developments must meet all criteria to be classified as HOME-Match Eligible Units.